Iroquois National Wildlife Refuge and the Friends of Iroquois National Wildlife Refuge 12th Annual Amateur Photo Contest

 - Digital manipulation of images should be minimal and convey a strong sense of realism.

-The photos and prizes will be awarded at the Friends of Iroquois National Wildlife Refuge Annual Meeting in November, 2021
+The photos and prizes will be awarded at the Friends of Iroquois National Wildlife Refuge Annual Meeting in November, 2022 – or by mail if meeting restrictions are still in place.

 Reproduction Rights and Liabilities